chunglim/foolmath/PAGE-2.md

 **Notes:**

 - This property of mathematics is **_valid_**.
 - In order to create understandable matrices, I use `.tex` math notation files.
-But don't rely on these `.tex` files, which are in turn generated from C language.
+But don't rely on these `.tex` files, which are in turn generated from C code.
 So coding style of these `.tex` files is probably not what you desire.
 Please refer to the output results or `.c` file, which is well commented, where necessary.
-- C source code presented here only generates text output on console or terminal, not `.tex` files.
+- C source code presented here only generates text output on console or terminal.
+It doesn't generate `.tex` files.
-- In this repository, C source code is rare, I don't write `Makefile`.
+- In this repository, C source code is rare, so I don't write `Makefile`.
 - This C source code is expected to compile and run on any operating systems.
 It is simply C99 source code.
 I personally use `gcc` compiler on Unix-liked operating systems.

 **Compilation and running:**